GaoWeiChang/book_store/README.md

 # Bookstore Management System

-A practice project demonstrating large-scale system design - built with .NET Core MVC (.NET 8) using n-layer architecture for enterprise-grade application development.
+A project that demonstrating large-scale system design - built with .NET Core MVC (.NET 8) using n-layer architecture for enterprise-grade application development.

 ## Getting Started
 1.)
 Clone the repository